cseid2001/ssh-honeypot-project/README.md

   Purpose: This command is not a standard Linux command.
 It's actually a command specific to MikroTik RouterOS.
   What it does: It prints the public IP address and other cloud settings of the MikroTik device.
-  Why a malicious user uses it: If your server is running MikroTik RouterOS, this would help the attacker identify the external IP address of the device.
+  Why a malicious user may use it: If your server is running MikroTik RouterOS, this would help the attacker identify the external IP address of the device.

 `ps | grep '[Mm]iner'`

 Purpose: Lists running processes and checks if a cryptocurrency miner is already running.
-Why a malicious user uses it:
+Why a malicious user may use it:
 - To check if the system is already infected with a crypto miner.
 - To avoid conflict with another attacker's miner.
 - To possibly kill competing miners and install their own.